wagtail/wagtailtrans/README.rst

 Documentation
 -------------

-Project documentation can be found on [Read the docs](http://wagtailtrans.readthedocs.io/)
+Project documentation can be found on `Read the Docs <http://wagtailtrans.readthedocs.io/>`_

 Getting started